Tap, Tap, Love - an interactive compatibility game

 When you’re meeting someone for the first time, it’s hard to break the ice.

-Connecting with people in a social setting can be tough.
-It’s difficult to strike up conversation, and when you finally manage to, there’s this urgency to keep it going and try to find common ground with the other person.
-As a team, we wanted to tackle this social pressure by creating a low-stakes game that diffuses the tension in that initial stage when two people are still getting to know one another.
+Connecting with people can be tough.
+It’s difficult to strike up conversation, and when you finally do, there’s this urgency to find the next topic and keep it going.
+As a team, we wanted to tackle this social pressure by creating a low-stakes game that diffuses that tension when two people are starting to get to know each other.

 SOLUTION